sklementiev/mixins/README.md

 Often we want to apply generic algorithms to complex object graphs, not just a simple flat classes.
 We have a solution for that!

-**IComposite** mixin can define that a class is a part complex entity constructed from other IComposite entities and lists.
+**IComposite** mixin can define that a class is a part of complex entity constructed from other IComposite entities and lists.

     public interface IComposite : ICloneable { }

-As you can see from that definition any composite entity can be deeple cloned.
+As you can see from that definition any composite entity can cloned as a whole (deep).
 Each composite can be (deeply) compared with any other, by comparing all its parts.
 Let's see an example!

     public class Bicycle : IComposite